aviciot/informatica_insight_portal/README.md

 ## 🧭 Overview

-The **Informatica Insights Portal** is a web-based dashboard built with Python (WebUI) that provides a clear and organized view of Informatica metadata.
+The **Informatica Insights Portal** is a web-based dashboard built with **Python and Streamlit**, designed to provide a clear and organized view of Informatica metadata.

+It allows users to:
-It helps users explore workflows, sessions, command tasks, and database connections in a user-friendly interface.
+- Explore folders, workflows, sessions, command tasks, and database connections

-It pulls data using predefined **read-only queries** from the Informatica repository and uses an internal SQLite or PostgreSQL database for caching and analysis.
+- Navigate metadata with an intuitive and interactive interface
+- Analyze relationships and dependencies across Informatica components

+In addition to metadata exploration, the portal provides advanced capabilities to **analyze and visualize Informatica performance statistics** at various levels — from full workflows to individual sessions.
+helping teams identify inefficiencies, performance bottlenecks, and execution anomalies.

+To ensure optimal performance and responsiveness, the application fetch once once the data from PROD DB and caches all relevant metadata and execution data in a local database .
+This reduces the load on production Informatica environments and allows the portal to run independently with fast access to large-scale datasets.

 > This portal is useful for developers, analysts, and admins looking to trace process dependencies, identify issues, and gain operational insights into Informatica workflows.